 For this reason, the primary focus of computing courses at Curtin is to impart fundamental knowledge and skills that will help build your career as you become a lifelong learner.

-At Curtin, you will learn about all aspects of Computing through a wide array of graduate and postgraduate courses; for example how to program computers, administer networks, create design software and multimedia, how to develop computer games, and how to use artificial intelligence in real life situations.
+At Curtin, you will learn about all aspects of Computing through a wide array of graduate and postgraduate courses; for example how to programme computers, administer networks, create design software and multimedia, how to develop computer games, and how to use artificial intelligence in real life situations.

 You can also study cyber security and learn how to protect computers and systems from hackers.
 You’ll get the chance to explore new technology and show your creative flair and eye for technical detail.